 1.1.4 A follow‑up clinical assessment should be undertaken by a member of the specialist heart failure team within 2 weeks of the person being discharged from hospital.

-1.2.1 Take a history, perform a clinical examination and undertake standard investigations – for example, electrocardiography, chest X‑ray and blood tests – in line with chronic heart failure (NICE guideline CG108).
+1.2.1 Take a history, perform a clinical examination and undertake standard investigations – for example, electrocardiography, chest X‑ray and blood tests – in line with the NICE guideline on chronic heart failure.

 1.2.2 In people presenting with new suspected acute heart failure, use a single measurement of serum natriuretic peptides (B‑type natriuretic peptide [BNP] or N‑terminal pro‑B‑type natriuretic peptide [NT‑proBNP]) and the following thresholds to rule out the diagnosis of heart failure: